JackPotat0/jackpotat0.github.io/docs/game.md

 </details>
 <details>
   <summary>1-3</summary>
   Celeste is immediately sus.
-But if it is enough to fool most of others it works.
+But if it is enough to fool most of others it works (but why even attempt this when you know there are geniuses like Kyoko and Byakuya around??).
 As observers it is easy to know she is weird but not for Makoto & co.
 It would be worse if Makoto somehow get an IQ boost here.
 Even if I know Celeste is the culprit without needing much hint, I still want to follow Makoto's steps to reach the conclusion.
 I would agree this whole thing can be executed a lot better.
 But I can get over with this and get the writer's intention.
 </details>
 <details>
   <summary>1-4</summary>